bstearns07/MathTutor/README.md

 Be careful though.
 Get too many wrong and you might level down.
 Give it a try!

 How does it work?
 Here's what this program does:
+The purpose of this program is to:
-- Displays a fun welcome banner with funny math jokes
+- Display a fun welcome banner with funny math jokes
-- Asks for your name so it knows who you are!
+- Ask for the user's name and greet them
-- Uses random generation to produce a math problem for you to solve
+- Use random generation to produce a math problem for the user to solve
-- You get 3 attempts to answer the question correctly
+- Give the user 3 attempts to answer the question correctly
-- After each question, you get the choice of whether to continue playing
+- Asks if the user wishes to continue after each question
-- If you get 3 questions correct you level up to harder problems!
+- Levels up to harder problems after 3 correct answers
-- But if you run out of attempts 3 times first then you level down to simpler problems (Level 1 is the lowest)
+- Levels down to easier problems after 3 incorrect answers if applicable
-- Validates all answers are numeric and whether you give a valid response to continue playing (upper or lower case is fine!)
+- Validates that answers are numeric and if user enters a valid wish to continue
-- Uses vectors to store information on each question's statistics
+- Uses vectors to store statistics on each question asked
-- Displays a summary report once the user is done to include the following:
+- When the player is done playing, a final report is generated with the following:
-    - How the user did on each question
+    - Displays how the player did on each question
-    - Calculates total number of question correct, incorrect, and % correct
+    - Displays total number of question correct, incorrect, and % correct
-- (new) Necessary program functions are encapsulated into separate header and definition files
+- Necessary program functions are encapsulated into separate header and definition files
+- (new) Support for saving and loading game progress
+    - (new) Saving/Loading game progress is validated through try/catch logic

 # <u>*Screenshots*</u>